janprzy/podarchive/README.md

 This is a simple script for archiving podcasts.
 It takes the URL of an RSS feed and the path of a target directory as arguments.

 If an episode is already downloaded, it will not be downloaded again, unless the `-f|--force` flag is set.
 If an episode is already present is determined by the filename.
 The script will decide how it _would_ name the file were it to be  downloaded, then see if that file already exists.

+An index.html file will be created in the target directory.
+This file contains an overview of all audio files, as well as links to the show notes.

 For each episode, two files will be created: